Rawldyh/Predicting-Breast-Cancer-Diagnosis/README.md

 ## Deployment
 The trained logistic regression model was exported using **Joblib** and deployed via a **Streamlit web app**.
-The app allows users to input tumor characteristics and instantly receive a diagnostic prediction (Benign or Malignant) along with a probability score.
+The app allows users to input tumor characteristics and instantly receive a diagnostic prediction (Benign or Malignant).

 **Deployment workflow:**
 1. The best model was saved as `best_logistic_model.pkl`.